SandoghdarLab/PiSCAT/docs/Tutorial2/Tutorial2.md

 # Differential imaging of averaged iSCAT frames
+The static version of tutorial documents are presented here.
+Once the installation of PiSCAT on your local computer is completed, the dynamic version of the tutorial files can be found in the local PiSCAT directory located at ".\Tutorials\JupyterFiles\".
 ## Previously on PiSCAT tutorials...
 In the last tutorial, we [set up the PiSCAT modules and downloaded a demo iSCAT video]( https://piscat.readthedocs.io/en/latest/Tutorial1/Tutorial1.html#setting-up-the-piscat-modules-and-downloading-a-demo-iscat-video),